nickyout/webdriverio/_posts/commands/state/2013-12-08-isVisible.md

 name: isVisible
 arguments:
     - type: String
-      name: "css selector"
+      name: css selector
+      desc: DOM-element
     - type: Function
-      name: callback
+      name: callback(err, value)
+      desc: A function returning with true if element is visible
 ---

-Return true or false if the selected dom obj is visible (found by css selector)
+Return true or false if the selected DOM-element found by css selector is visible.